-In recent writing I explore the ethical and political implications of focusing on the event over the fixed image within colonial photography.
+In recent writing I explore the ethical and political implications of focusing on the event over the fixed image in colonial photography.
 For example I recently published The Anthropology of Historical Photography in a Protected Area: Life and death in Waterton Lakes National Park, Alberta (2014), in the journal Anthropologica (56) 117-153.
-In this paper, I break down colonial photographs through attempts at re-enactment to reveal their connection to life and death.
-In connected artworks I respond to these colonial photographs with the creation of new composited forms.
+In this paper, I break down colonial photographs through attempts at re-enactment to reveal their connection to life and death, injustices and inequality.
+In connected artworks I create new composited forms.

 Some of my research and site-specific interventions are archived on trudilynnsmith.blogspot.ca

-I am interested in bringing together the methods of art practice and social research in my writing, presentations and artworks, for example I explore the connections between the two in my current research project Residue, and in publications such as Repeat Photography as Method in Visual Anthropology (2007) published in the journal Visual Anthropology.
+I am interested in bringing together the methods of art practice and social research in my writing, presentations and artworks, for example I explore the connections between the two in my current research project Residue, and in publications such as Repeat Photography as Method in Visual Anthropology published in the journal Visual Anthropology.

 I am a founding member of the curatorial collective Ethnographic Terminalia, an experimental project that since 2009, has curated exhibitions in North American cities, working with over 150 artists and anthropologists to demonstrate how contemporary artists, anthropologists, and institutions are engaging with anthropology, ethnographic methods, and art.